aliencube/open-chat-playground/docs/azure-ai-foundry.md

    > **NOTE**: You will be asked to provide Azure subscription and location for deployment.

+   Once deployed, you will be able to see the deployed OCP app URL.

+1. Open your web browser, navigate to the OCP app URL, and enter prompts.

-9. Clean up all the resources.
+1. Clean up all the resources.

     ```bash
     azd down --force --purge